 On 27 May 2009, the OECD removed Liechtenstein from its blacklist of uncooperative countries.

-On 13 July 2009, Liechtenstein and the Czech Republic established diplomatic relations, resolving a conflict related to the postwar Beneš decrees.
+On 13 July 2009, diplomatic relations were established between Liechtenstein and the Czech Republic, resolving a long-standing conflict over the postwar Beneš decrees that had prevented international relations.

-In August 2009, the British government department HM Revenue & Customs agreed with Liechtenstein to start exchanging information about British investors with accounts and trusts in the country.
+In August 2009, the British government department HM Revenue & Customs agreed with Liechtenstein to start exchanging information regarding British investors with accounts in the country.

 On 2 September 2009, Liechtenstein and Germany signed an agreement on cooperation and the exchange of information in tax matters.

-On 9 December 2009, Liechtenstein and Slovakia established diplomatic relations, resolving a conflict related to the postwar Beneš decrees.
+On 9 December 2009, diplomatic relations were established between Liechtenstein and Slovakia, resolving a long-standing conflict over the postwar Beneš decrees that had prevented international relations.

-On 7 September 2010, Liechtenstein came within seconds of a 1–1 draw against Scotland in Glasgow, but lost 2–1.
+On 7 September 2010, Liechtenstein nearly drew 1–1 against Scotland in Glasgow but lost 2–1 due to a late goal.

-According to the 2010 census, 85.8% of Liechtenstein's total population were Christian, with 75.9% adhering to the Catholic faith.
+According to the 2010 census, 85.8% of Liechtenstein's population was Christian, with 75.9% Catholic and 9.6% Protestant or Eastern Orthodox, while Islam was the largest minority religion at 5.4%.

-As of the 2010 tax year, the agreement between Liechtenstein and Germany provides for an exchange of information on tax matters upon request.
+The tax agreement signed in September 2009 between Liechtenstein and Germany provides for an exchange of information on tax matters upon request as of the 2010 tax year.

 In 2012, Liechtenstein had the highest PISA scores of any European country.